visfest/topics2015/topic-suggestions.md

 ####Title
-description: [short description of what the topic is or why you're proposing it]
+description: [Optional: short description of what the topic is or why you're proposing it]

 goal?
 [Optional: During the hour session, is there any particular outcome you want to strive for as a group?
 Perhaps some recommendations or best practices?
 A take-away message?
 List of good examples?
 Some code?
 A new bl.ock?
 Sketches?
 A challenge?
 Or just a good conversation?]